adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.3.2 Use in Communities of Practice

-###### A new verb
-The person who coins a new verb...
+###### Establishing New Verbs

+Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

-* MUST own the URI, or...
-* MUST have permission from the owner to use it to denote an xAPI verb;
+* Anyone Establishing a new Verb MUST own the URI, or MUST have permission from the owner to use it to denote an xAPI verb;
-* SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.
+* Anyone Establishing a new Verb SHOULD make a human-readable description of the intended usage of the verb accessible at the URI.

-###### Verb lists and repositories
+###### Verb Lists and Repositories

-ADL released a set of recommended verbs.
-Other lists have been published by other groups and organisations.
-If the meaning of one of the verbs on these lists is intended, Learning Activity Providers...
+It is expected that xAPI generates profiles, lists, and repositories that become centered on Verb vocabularies.
+ADL is one such organization that is creating a companion document containing Verbs for xAPI.
+In fulfillment of the requirements above, a collection of IRIs of recommended verbs exists.
+There are times when Activity Providers may wish to use a different verb for the same meaning.

-* SHOULD use the corresponding existing verb;
+* Activity Providers SHOULD use a corresponding existing verb whenever possible.
-* MAY create and use their own verbs where a suitable verb does not already exist.
+* Activity Providers MAY create and use a Verb if no suitable Verb exists.

 <a name="object"/>